2.1 Overview

 securities”) that include guarantees of payment by the registrants or their

-subsidiaries to improve the credit quality of the debt security and enhance the
+quality of the debt security and enhance the protection provided to debtholders.
+If

-protection provided to debtholders.
-If the issuer fails to make a payment on the
+the issuer fails to make a payment on the debt security, the guarantors may be

-debt security, the guarantors may be obliged to make the payment.
-Under the
+obliged to make the payment.
+Under the Securities Act, guarantees of debt securities

-Therefore, all offerings of guaranteed debt securities, as well as the guarantees of
+securities, as well as the guarantees of such debt securities, must be registered

-such debt securities, must be registered with the SEC unless they are exempt from
+with the SEC unless they are exempt from registration, and registrants may be

-statements for each subsidiary issuer or guarantor.
+required to provide separate financial statements for each subsidiary issuer or

-However, Rule 3-10, contains
+However, Rule

-required to file one of the following:
+circumstances, a registrant may be required to file one of the following:

 - The financial statements of each subsidiary issuer or subsidiary guarantor.

-- Alternative disclosures that include (1) alternative nonfinancial disclosures (see Section 2.3.1) and (2) alternative financial disclosures (see Section 2.3.2) about the issuer(s) and guarantors(s).
+- Alternative disclosures that include (1) alternative nonfinancial disclosures (see Section 2.3.1) and (2) alternative financial disclosures (see Section 2.3.2) about the issuer(s) and guarantor(s).
 In certain limited circumstances, the alternative financial disclosures may be omitted (see Section 2.3.3).

 The guidance on presenting alternative disclosures is structured as follows: